 - Send a gift card to your pastor’s kids.

 - Give unused sports or concert tickets to your pastor’s family.

 I hope these ideas will help to prime the pastor appreciation pump in your church.
 Know that your pastor will be genuinely grateful for anything you do.

-Now we ask you, brothers, to give recognition to those who labor among you and lead you in the Lord and admonish you, and to regard them very highly in love because of their work (1 Thessalonians 5:12-13).
+Now we ask you, brothers and sisters, to give recognition to those who labor among you and lead you in the Lord and admonish you, and to regard them very highly in love because of their work.
+Be at peace among yourselves.
+(1 Thessalonians 5:12-13)

-I would love to hear some other ideas that you have heard of or experienced.
+I’d love to hear some other ideas you’ve heard of or experienced.